RIM Communities

 Despite their challenges, refugees, immigrants, and migrants are an integral part of the nation’s social, cultural, and economic vitality.
 They have proven that they are strong, resilient and dedicated to the success of the communities where they live during this unprecedented time.
 With the right tools, we can eliminate the health disparities they face.

-RIM communities are disproportionately affected by COVID-19 not because of any biological or genetic factor, but because of long-standing, systemic, health and social inequities.
-It particularly affects people in these communities who experience economic challenges or are working in essential jobs, like farmworkers and food processing plant employees.
+RIM communities are disproportionately affected by health inequities not because of any biological or genetic factor, but because of long-standing systemic, health, and social inequities.